AdamMc331/PokeDex/README.md

 ## Coroutines

 Want to see code examples of coroutines, and compare them to RxJava?
 You could analyze [this pull request](https://github.com/AdamMc331/PokeDex/pull/18).

+## Repository Pattern

+Check out [this blog post](https://androidessence.com/repository-pattern) for understanding the Repository Pattern.